git-ankit/SpringLearning/README.md

 **What are the Entities?**

 Look at this image.
-Note: Not everything attribute over here is in the code that is implemented.
+Note: Not every attribute over here is in the code that is implemented.
 This is more of an ER diagram.

 ![ER diagram](https://github.com/git-ankit/SpringLearning/blob/master/JPA%20implementation%20of%20DBMS%20project%20-%20ER.png)